-Replacement of the open access race for fish by the Halibut/Sablefish Individual Fishing Quota Program ("IFQ Program") has resulted in improved conservation and management.
+Replacement of the open access race for fish by the halibut/sablefish IFQ program has resulted in improved conservation and management.
 The incidental catch of halibut in the directed sablefish fishery has declined 38%.
 The incidental catch of groundfish in the sablefish fishery has dropped by 39%.
-Halibut mortality due to lost fishing gear has decreased by 59.65% (translating to a \$3.5 million dollar saving, annually).
+Halibut mortality due to lost fishing gear has decreased by 59.65% (translating to an average \$3.5 million dollar saving, annually).

 Incidentally caught sablefish is no longer discarded in the directed halibut fishery.
-Sablefish in the western and central Gulf of Alaska is now fully harvested (\$3.93 million gain, annually).
+Sablefish in the western and central Gulf of Alaska is now fully harvested generating an economic gain for the industry (an average \$3.93 million gain, annually).